algoseekgit/algoseek-connector/docs/tutorials/sql.rst

 ------------------------------

-Row aggregation is available through the :py:func:`~sqlalchemy.Select.group_by` method, which accepts a series of columns to group that are used perform the aggregation.
+Row aggregation is available through the :py:func:`~sqlalchemy.Select.group_by` method, which accepts a sequence of columns that are used perform the aggregation.
 Arbitrary aggregation functions can be created with SQLAlchemy ``func`` function generator: